Laying down tracks

 As the singer sat down at the piano, you could only guess at the kind of magic that would occur just a few seconds later.
 The moment she touched the piano keys, the entire team forgot how cold and tired they were.
 Full of feeling, Alexa's voice carried over the platform.
 When rapper Curse joined in with his part, every last night shift worker in the cavernous building stopped to listen.
 It might have been cold, but the emotion and the excitement in the air were stronger.
 After the last notes died away, the team remained entranced in what seemed like a dream in the near-deserted station for another two, three seconds before they returned to reality.
 Happy and tired, the entire team headed for their hotel at about 4:30 am with a complete recording of the trainsome session.
 You can watch the finished product from this special night on Deutsche Bahn's YouTube channel.

 The current trainsome session song "Wunderfinder (feat.
-Curse)" is available from different sources and is included on Alexa's newest album "Zwischen den Sekunden", scheduled for release on 21 April 2017.
+Curse)" is available from different sources and is included on Alexa's album "Zwischen den Sekunden".
 Talking about it, she explains "Sometimes, everything gets decided in the fraction of a second – do you like somebody or not, are you in love or not.
 Wars get started, fates get sealed.
 A moment that lasts for an eternity.
 That's what the lyrics are about as well: they are about moments when people make a final decision about how they feel."
 The nocturnal trainsome sessions with Alexa Feser at Frankfurt Central was a moment just like that.

 Soft songs at Hundertwasser's station – session 1